need4swede/sprout-track/app/api/authReadme.md

 ## Overview

-The Baby Tracker application uses a cookie-based authentication system with two levels of access:
+The Baby Tracker application uses a JWT-based authentication system with two levels of access:

 1. **User Authentication**: Regular authenticated users who can access most application features
 2. **Admin Authentication**: Admin users who have elevated privileges for certain operations

-Authentication is managed through HTTP-only cookies and is implemented using middleware functions that wrap API route handlers.
+Authentication is managed through JWT tokens stored in localStorage with fallback support for HTTP-only cookies (for backward compatibility).
+The system is implemented using middleware functions that wrap API route handlers.

 ## Authentication Flow

 1. Users authenticate through the `/api/auth` endpoint by providing their login ID and security PIN
 2. Upon successful authentication, the server:
-   - Sets an HTTP-only cookie (`caretakerId`) containing the user's ID
+   - Generates a JWT token containing the user's ID, name, type, and role
-   - Returns user information to the client
+   - Returns the token and user information to the client
-3. The client stores the user ID in localStorage for client-side checks
+3. The client stores the JWT token in localStorage as `authToken`
-4. All subsequent API requests include the cookie automatically
+4. All subsequent API requests include the token in the Authorization header (`Bearer <token>`)
-5. API routes use middleware functions to verify the cookie before processing requests
+5. API routes use middleware functions to verify the token before processing requests
+6. When a user logs out, the token is invalidated by adding it to a server-side blacklist

 ## Authentication Utilities